 Welcome to all students and families to our V.J.
 Maloney Community.
 The junior high experience is a time of physical growth, growing independence and personal development.
 Our adolescents are faced with many choices as they navigate through this challenging time.
-The Counseling program at V.J.M., working in a partnership with parents, the student, teachers and community agencies, if necessary, will support, assist and provide opportunities that will aid in the development of essential skills necessary for a successful journey.
-Students and parents/ guardians are invited to contact the counselor if there are any questions or concerns through email, phone or stopping by the office.
+The Counseling program at V.J.M., working in partnership with parents, students, teachers and community agencies, if necessary, will support, assist and provide opportunities that will aid in the development of essential skills necessary for a successful journey.
+Students and parents/ guardians are invited to contact the counselor if there are any questions or concerns through email, phone or by stopping by the office.
 Confidentiality is respected.
 Communication is essential for students to have a positive school experience.
 Proactive initiatives of the counseling program are grade level workshops and a monthly Connected Parent series for our parents in our school community.
-Both are based on the City of St Albert commitment to youth development through 40 Developmental Assets.